WHY ATVS ARE NOT STREET LEGAL IN WISCONSIN

 All-terrain vehicles, or ATVs, are popularly used for outdoor recreation or to drive over rough terrain.
 Wisconsin state laws prohibit the operation of all-terrain vehicles on public streets.

 ATVs are also not permitted to use connected space such as ditches or shoulders.
-In addition to bans on ATV use on public roads, the state also does not permit common street use of dirt bikes and similar off-road vehicles.
-There are no provisions within the law that establish a guideline for modifications that might create a street legal ATV.
+In addition to bans on ATV use on public roads, Wisconsin also does not permit common street use of dirt bikes and similar off-road vehicles.
+There are no provisions within Wisconsin ATV laws that establish a guideline for modifications that might create a street legal ATV.

-However, there are some important exemptions to this ban on ATV operation.
+However, there are some important exemptions to this ban on ATV operation in the state of Wisconsin.

 - When a road is not maintained for adverse conditions or seasonal obstructions